Nike’s Marketing Approach with Sustainability Efforts

 Globalization has led to many manufacturers focusing on increasing their revenues and profitability.
-However, there are a few global organizations like Nike that believe without sustainability efforts no business can grow and become successful.
-In fact, Nike has gone on record to say sustainability is one of the key components of success and no forward-thinking company can survive without sustainability efforts.
+However, there are global organizations like Nike that believe without sustainability efforts no business can grow to become successful and sustain that mindshare from the public.

 These beliefs have guided Nike from its inception until today.
 It takes CSR (Corporate Social Responsibility) very seriously and is continually striving to reduce the negative impact its manufacturing practices have on the environment.

 Nike has revised its environmental strategy and this was explained in-depth in the company’s annual sustainability report.
-The company’s vision is to reduce its environmental impact by sustainable use of resources, such as materials, water and energy.
+The company’s vision is to reduce its environmental impact by sustainable use of resources, such as materials, water, and energy.
 So, they have joined hands with their material vendors and contract manufacturers to reduce the negative impact on the environment and they hope to achieve a goal of zero discharge of hazardous chemicals into the environment by 2020.

 Nike’s Marketing Approach

 It does not leave any stone unturned to speak about the changes it is bringing in its manufacturing practices.
 Just like when the company introduced Nike Moon shoes when consumers were beginning to understand and digest jogging was good for health.
-Now that consumers realize saving precious resources and reducing (or doing away) with hazardous discharges are a must, Nike has gone beyond CSR to highlight its endeavors.
+Now that consumers realize saving precious resources and reducing (or doing away with) hazardous discharges are a must, Nike has gone beyond CSR to highlight its endeavors.

 When Bill Bowerman, one of the co-founders of Nike, wanted to promote jogging as a sport, he believed in this idea completely.
-This laid the foundation for all the company’s marketing agency efforts.
+This laid the foundation for all the company’s marketing efforts.
 In modern times, the company once more realized the importance of protecting and saving the environment and fully believes in this.
-So, efforts are ongoing to make its manufacturing partners and vendors compliant to its sustainability practices.
+So, efforts are ongoing to make its manufacturing partners and vendors compliant with its sustainability practices.

 By clubbing its sustainability efforts and marketing, Nike has broken the shackles most sports shoe and apparel manufacturers face.
-The company is all set to explore sustainable business practices and has not made any attempts to hide it.
+The company is all set to explore sustainable business practices and has not made any attempts to hide them.
 This has further endeared the brand and consumers are more than willing to shell out money to own a lightweight pair of Nikes with waffle tread.

 The Bottom Line

-The elevated appeal of the new brand position is also now attracting a new breed of social influencer agency submissions from users looking to promote responsible brands, irregardless of the products they carry; as long as they are doing the greater good, this new subset of social media influencer is leading the pack in promoting the overall idea of doing good.
+The elevated appeal of the new brand position is also now attracting a new breed of social influencer submissions from users looking to promote responsible brands, regardless of the products they carry; as long as they are doing the greater good, this new subset of social media influencer is leading the pack in promoting the overall idea of doing good.

-Editorial Credit: pixfly / Shutterstock.com
+Editorial Credit: Rawpixel.com / Shutterstock.com